Cherietabb/itse1394/README.md

 element event to call a function you wrote named displaySelectMonths() that uses a while loop and the month array to display month names January, March, April, May, and December in an <h2> element.

+### Requirement 6 ###

+Use an HTML element event to call a function you wrote named changejQueryMessage() that uses a regular expression to replace a user entered string "JavaScript makes me cry" to "JavaScript makes me smile".
+Display the modified string in an <h2> element with the font-weight set to bold and the color set to blue.

+### Requirement 7 ###

+Write and display an example that demonstrates Strict Mode.

+### Requirement 8 ###

+Create a JavaScript string containing JSON syntax.
+The array name within the string should be skiResorts and the keys should be: resortName and resortState.
+For example, Alta and Utah.
+There should be at least 3 key:value pairs in the array.
+Use JSON.parse() to convert the string into a JavaScript object.
+Use an HTML element event to call a function you wrote named displaySkiResorts() that uses a loop to display the contents name and state data of the JSON object.

+### Requirement 9 ###

+Use an object constructor to create a player object with the following data members: firstName, lastName, height, yearsInLeague.
+Use the keyword “this” to set the values.
+Include a function in the object to update the yearsInLeague data.
+Use an HTML element event to call a function you wrote named initializePlayer() that creates a new player instance and displays the new instance data.

+### Requirement 10 ###

+Use an HTML element event to call a function you wrote for the player object to update the yearInLeague data.
+Display the result (a confirmation of the update).